 In all systems with DHW heating and at least one heating circuit with control valve, DHW heating can be given priority by applying reverse control.
-With the setting CO4 -> F08 - 1, the charging temperature can be monitored in the DHW circuit.
+With the setting CO4 -> F08 - 1, the temperature at the sensor VFx in the DHW circuit can be monitored.

-In systems without the sensor VFx in the DHW circuit (e.g. Anl 4.5, 11.0, 12.0, 13.0, 21.0), the temperature directly at the storage sensor SF1 is monitored.
-If system deviations still occur after the time for Activate priority in case of deviation has elapsed, the set point of the heating circuit or supplementary heating circuit - with several possibilities RK3/Y3 - is gradually reduced each minute until the flow temperature set point has reached 5 °C at the minimum.
+In systems without the sensor VFx in the DHW circuit (e.g. Anl 4.5, Anl 11.0), the temperature directly at the storage sensor SF1 is monitored.
+If system deviations occur after the time for Activate priority in case of deviation has elapsed, the set point of the heating circuit with the control valve (the set point of heating circuit RK2 in systems Anl 10.1 to 10.3) is gradually reduced each minute until the flow temperature set point has reached 5 °C at the minimum.
 How strongly the controller responds is determined by the Correction factor.